 This financial report covers Third Link Growth Fund ("the Scheme") as an individual entity, which is an Australian registered managed Scheme.
 The Scheme was constituted on 12 March 2008.
-The Scheme will terminate on 11 March 2008 unless terminated earlier in accordance with the provisions of the Scheme's Constitution.
+The Scheme will terminate on 11 March 2088 unless terminated earlier in accordance with the provisions of the Scheme's Constitution.

-The Responsible Entity of the Scheme is Treasury Group Investment Services Limited (the "Responsible Entity") which is incorporated and domiciled in Australia.
+The Responsible Entity of the Scheme is Bennelong Funds Management Ltd (the "Responsible Entity") which is incorporated and domiciled in Australia, formerly Treasury Group Investment Services Limited (ABN 38 099 932 920).
+This change in Responsible Entity occurred on 15 June 2016.
 The Responsible Entity's registered office is: